zeroc-ice/ice-packaging/ice/dpkg/BuildInstructions.md

 Now you're ready to build the Ice packages:

     $ dpkg-buildpackage -us -uc

-You can use nophp5 build profile to disable the building of PHP packages, that is required with Ubuntu 16.04 that doesn't support php5:
+Use the nophp5 build profile to disable the building of PHP packages.
+This is required with Ubuntu 16.04, which doesn't support php5:

     $ dpkg-buildpackage -us -uc -Pnophp5